opengeospatial/styles-and-symbology/README.md

 ### Encodings

 - [JSON encoding](https://opengeospatial.github.io/ogcna-auto-review/18-067r4.html#toc67) that can be readily parsed by a generic JSON parser,
-- [Cascading Cartographic Symbology Style Sheets](https://opengeospatial.github.io/ogcna-auto-review/18-067r4.html#toc70), a more expressive encoding based on Web CSS which is better suited to hand-edit styles
+- [Cascading Cartographic Symbology Style Sheets](https://opengeospatial.github.io/ogcna-auto-review/18-067r4.html#toc70), a more expressive encoding inspired from Web CSS and other cartographic CSS-like (e.g., GeoCSS, CartoCSS, MapCSS, GNOSIS CMSS) which is better suited to hand-edit styles.

 ## Communication